2025-26 Edition

 Introduces students to fundamental aspects of medical devices and discusses therapeutic as well as diagnostic devices.
 Basic aspects of microfluidics and biology critical to personalized medical systems are studied.
 Typical FDA approval pathways for medical devices are presented.

-Same as ENGRMAE 204P.
+Same as ENGRMAE 204P

-Restriction: Master of Engineering students only.
+Restrictions: Master of Engineering only.

 EECS 211.
 Advanced System Software.
 4 Units.